claytonjwong/socartic-method/README.md

 * Small incremental questions slow down the thought process (automatic 👉 manual)
 * Slow down thought process to increase comprehension of the thought/claim/idea
   * Inspect and dissect thoughts like a connoisseur tastes wine or looks at art
-  * The mind's optimal speed is slow and steady (Socrate's is never in a rush)
+  * The mind's optimal speed is slow and steady (Socrates is never in a rush)

 #### Side Effects
   * More intelligent understanding